cherrydrunk/DSA4263-automated-fraud/README.md

 ```

 ## Acknowledgements
-Dataset derived from the Multimodal Data Fusion and Analytics Group
+The dataset is derived from the Multimodal Data Fusion and Analytics Group.
+All rights to the dataset belong to the original authors.